ergoplatform/website/content/en/blog/2021-04-19-youtube-video-competition.md

 tags:
   - Ergo Team
 ---
 *It's time for sharing what you know about Ergo and win prizes in return!
-We are conducting a video competition to show what Ergo provides to its users.
+We are conducting a video competition to show what Ergo provides to its users from the users.
 We are getting closer to Hackathon and we need your help to spread the word about Ergo Blockchain's benefits and properties.*

 *Join us and share 650 ERGs in total!*

 ### Prizes:

 **200 ERG**s for 1st prize